kbrodt/clog-loss-alzheimers-research/README.md

 On 1 GPU Tesla V100 it takes around 40m.

 You can also download the trained models from [yandex disk](https://yadi.sk/d/2GGRsM-ac5CaKQ), unzip and run

 ```bash
 sh ./predict.py
 ```

-Last two commands will generate submission file.
+Last two scripts will generate submission file with probabilities.
+Use 0.5 threshold to convert them into binary format.

 ### Approach

-3D Convolutional network on full tier 1 data.
+3D Convolutional network on full tier 1 and tier 2 datasets.

 #### First observations

-Interestingly, height and width of crops have positive signal.
-Simple gradient boosting on these 2 features gives 0.16 local validation.
-I only tried to add them into video features, but the score was getting worse on LB.
-So I discarded this idea on early stage of model development, which probably cost me the 1st place :) Baseline model based on 2D CNN as features extractors for video frames and LSTM as classifier reaches 0.59 LB.
+Baseline model based on 2D CNN as feature extractor for video frames and LSTM as classifier reaches 0.59 LB.
 Single 3D ResNet34 on `Micro` dataset already gives 0.68 on LB.
 With 2 folds and TTAs one can reach 0.76.
 Heavier models like 3D ResNet50 and ResNet101 has 0.71 and 0.76 respectively.
-On full tier 1 dataset single 3D ResNet34 gives 0.81.
+On full tier 1 dataset single
+3D ResNet34 gives 0.81.
+Interestingly, height and width of crops have a positive signal.
+Gradient boosting on these 2 features gives 0.16 on local validation.
+I only tried to add them into video features, but the score was getting worse on LB.
+So I discarded this idea on early stage of model development.

-#### Summary
+#### Highlights

-- 160x160xF resized crops of ROIs of full tier 1 dataset, where F is a video depth
 - 3D ResNet101
+- 160x160xF resized crops of ROIs, where F is a video depth
+- Full tier 1 dataset and all stalled examples from tier 2 dataset with crowd score > 0.6
 - Binary Cross Entropy
 - Batch size 4
-- AdamW with `1e-4` learning rate
+- AdamW with learning rate `1e-4`
 - CosineAnealing scheduler
-- Augmentations, like horizontal and vertical flips, rotate on 90, distortions, noise
+- Spatial augmentations like horizontal and vertical flips, rotate on 90, distortions, noise.
+Depths didn't touch.
+See [`dataset.py`](./src/dataset.py#L10)
 - Mean of 5 predictions of 5 different snapshots of the same model 3D ResNet101

 #### Tried